rkoeninger/ShenScript/docs/interop.rst

    :param number Radix:  Radix to parse the number with, an integer 2 or greater.
    :returns:             Parsed number.
    :throws:              If string does not represent a valid number or invalid radix is passed.

+.. function:: js.repeat : number --> (lazy A) --> js.timeout

+   Calls standard JavaScript :js:`setInterval` function, but with arguments reversed.

+   :param number Duration:       Time in milliseconds to between calls of continuation.
+   :param function Continuation: Function to run.
+Expected to take 0 arguments.
+   :returns:                     A timeout handle.

+.. function:: js.sleep : number --> unit

+   Simulates a blocking :code:`Thread.sleep` by awaiting a promise resolved with :js:`setTimeout`.

+   Returns a promise so only works neatly in async mode.

+   :param number Duration: Time in milliseconds to sleep.

 Object Construction, Member Access
 ----------------------------------